 We believe experience and passion build on each other.
 Together, they enable one to see solutions others might miss.
 That’s why we invest in women’s health and life science; it’s what we know best.

 With women making 80% of household healthcare decisions and comprising 80% of the healthcare workforce, it’s not surprising to us that we meet so many female entrepreneurs with innovative health-related businesses.
-While we can’t figure out why such a small percentage of venture funding, ~3%, goes to female-led businesses, and 15% to teams with at least one woman founder, for us it is an amazing opportunity.
+What is surprising is that only a small percentage of venture funding (~2%) goes to female-led businesses and only 11% goes to teams with at least one woman founder.
+For us, it is an amazing opportunity to support women in health.

 We seek out early stage businesses with a product or service that utilizes technology and/or data to improve the quality of healthcare, improve access, lower costs or empower patients.
 In order to achieve commercial success, these businesses must be evidenced-based, induce clinical or behavioral change, possess scalable commercialization plans which account for healthcare policy, reimbursement and the existing infrastructure and possess a sustainable competitive advantage.

 It’s a nice problem to have too many great investment opportunities.
-We have continued to use our own capital to fund early-stage women’s health and life science ventures.
-Below are some of our recent investments.
+We are always looking to fund early-stage women’s health- and women-led life science- ventures.

 In 2010, Corinne and Linda began making early stage investments with female entrepreneurs using their own capital.
 Operating as LMN Ventures, they and a third classmate invested in start-ups in a number of industries.
 In order to focus on women’s health and life sciences, Corinne and Linda launched Avestria during 2018 and are thrilled to be pursuing their combined passions.